 The masses in Russia hate imperialism.
 That hatred has a progressive content, just as the hatred of the Argentinian masses for imperialism has.
 But just as the Argentine Junta used that hatred for reactionary purposes, so Putin has used it to divert the attention of the workers from their real enemy – the Russian bankers and capitalists.
 Our slogan in Russia (and in China) is not “Down with imperialism” – a slogan that in these cases is devoid of any real content – but “Down with the oligarchy!
 All power to the working class!”

 Of course, we need to work out appropriate transitional demands, including democratic demands that can help us to reach the workers and youth.
 But in the final analysis, the only solution is the socialist revolution.
 Capitalism ceased to be progressive a long time ago.
-The survival of capitalism is preparing a disaster for humanity and humanity could have progressed far faster.
+The survival of capitalism is preparing a disaster for humanity and humanity could have progressed much further were it not constrained by the artificial limits of this system.
 In the last 100 years humanity paid a heavy price: two major world wars, which were over the redivision of power on a global scale.
 That perspective is no longer on the agenda but there are constant “small wars” in which thousands of people are slaughtered every day.

 London, 9 June 2016